 If you are a Confluence Cloud user and receive a request for information, you can submit a support ticket to Atlassian, through which the support will gather the content of the requested user and send it to you.
 Unfortunately, this option is not available for Server or Data Center.
 For Confluence Server/DC, some custom scripts are provided by Atlassian (learn more).
 Even with this method, many users may reach their limits because numerous resources have to be spent.

-How to handle the access right with “GDPR (DSGVO) and Security for Jira”
+How to handle the access right with “Data Protection and Security Toolkit for Jira“

-How to edit the access right with “GDPR (DSGVO) and Security for Confluence”
+How to edit the access right with “Data Protection and Security Toolkit for Confluence”

 The acess right in Jira & Confluence – a conclusion

-The comparison of the two variants for dealing with the “right of access” was clearly won by the apps “GDPR (DSGVO) and Security for Jira & Confluence”.
+The comparison of the two variants for dealing with the “right of access” was clearly won by the apps “Data Protection and Security Toolkit for Jira/Confluence”.
 These offer quick and straightforward solutions, without complex workarounds and incomplete results.
 Moreover, the two apps not only provide quick answers for this use case, but also deliver attractive added value beyond data protection, such as in authorization monitoring (learn more about authorization monitoring).
 The apps are a complete toolkit to become fully GDPR-compliant in Jira and Confluence in a simple and fast way.

 Curious?
-Try “GDPR (DSGVO) and Security for Jira and Confluence” now for free for 30 days on the Atlassian Marketplace:
+Try “Data Protection and Security Toolkit for Jira und Confluence” now for free for 30 days on the Atlassian Marketplace: